 Encourage them to pursue a hobby like writing, reading, cooking, or painting when you take their digital screen time away.

-If your kid isn’t into reading or indoor activities, you can take them out for a stroll to the nearest park, play outdoor games with them, go for swimming, hiking, camping, volunteer at an orphanage or old age home, or simply walk with them on the streets.
+If your kid or teen isn’t into reading or indoor activities, you can take them out for a stroll to the nearest park, play outdoor games with them, go for swimming, hiking, camping, volunteer at an orphanage or old age home, or simply walk with them on the streets.

 When to seek professional help